Michael Redgrave: Bisexuality

 Corin helped his father in the writing of his last autobiography.
 During one of Corin's visits to his father, the latter said, "There is something I ought to tell you".
 Then, after a long pause, "I am, to say the least of it, bisexual".
 Corin encouraged him to acknowledge his bisexuality in the book.
 Redgrave agreed to do so, but in the end he chose to remain silent about it.
 Alan Strachan's 2004 biography of Redgrave discusses his affairs with both men and women.
 Although Redgrave had some long-term relationships with men, he also was prone to cruising Victoria or Knightsbridge for what he called "a necessary degradation", a habit of quick pick-ups that left him with a lasting sense of self-disgust.

 The 1996 BBC documentary film Michael Redgrave: My Father, narrated by Corin Redgrave, and based on his book of the same name, discusses his father's bisexuality in some depth.
 Rachel Kempson recounted that when she proposed to him, Redgrave said that there were "difficulties to do with his nature, and that he felt he ought not to marry".
-She said that she understood, it did not matter and that she loved him.
+She said that she understood, it did not matter, and that she loved him.
 To this, Redgrave replied, "Very well.
 If you're sure, we will".

 During the filming of Fritz Lang's Secret Beyond the Door (1947), Redgrave met Bob Mitchell, and they soon became lovers.
 Mitchell set up house close to the Redgraves, and he became a surrogate "uncle" to Redgrave's children (then aged 11, 9 and 5), who adored him.
 Mitchell later had children of his own, including a son he named Michael.
 Fred Sadoff was an actor/director who became Redgrave's assistant and lover; they shared lodgings in New York and London.

 A card was found among Redgrave's effects after his death.
 The card was signed "Tommy, Liverpool, January 1940", and on it were the words (quoted from W.H.
 Auden): "The word is love.
 Surely one fearless kiss would cure the million fevers".

 Illness and death

 In 1976, after suffering symptoms for many years, Redgrave was diagnosed with rapidly advancing Parkinson's disease.
 He began a regimen of therapies and medications that caused disorientation and other side effects.
-Costs for his healthcare expenses and his diminished earning power caused the family to apply for public assistance from the King George's Pension Fund.
+Costs for his healthcare expenses and his diminished earning power caused the family to apply for public assistance from the King George's Pension Fund for Actors and Actresses.
 In an interview on his 70th birthday, he said: "For a long time, nobody understood the Parkinson's condition, and directors thought I was just forgetful or drunk – and even now the work isn't easy.
 The difficulty is not just remembering lines but getting from place to place."

 Redgrave died in a nursing home in Denham, Buckinghamshire, on 21 March 1985, from Parkinson's disease, the day after his 77th birthday.
 He was cremated at Mortlake Crematorium and his ashes were scattered in the garden of St Paul's, Covent Garden (The Actors' Church), London.